 The Dutch built a house at Communipaw in 1633, one of the first two in the vast area under the control of the Dutch West India Company.
-The house was occupied by Jan Evertse Bout, also known as Jan de Lacher, who gave the area the name of "Jan de Lacher's Hoeck" at Communipaw Bay in 1634.
-This became South Cove, in the present day Lafayette section at Phillips Street.
+Jan Evertse Bout, also known as Jan de Lacher, occupied the house.
+He gave the area the name of "Jan de Lacher's Hoeck" at Communipaw Bay in 1634.
+This became South Cove, in the present-day Lafayette section at Phillips Street.

-Bout was the second of three superintendents that Patroon Michael Pauw appointed to oversee his extensive land claim.

-Over time the Dutch built houses on what was the shoreline that runs along present day Phillips Street.
-A ferry service ran between Communipaw and New Amsterdam.
+Bout was the second of three superintendents that Patroon Michael Pauw appointed to oversee his extensive land claim from the Dutch.
+Dutch settlement grew with houses built on what was the shoreline along present-day Phillips Street.
+A ferry service facilitated trade between Communipaw and New Amsterdam.